Lemiru/jp-to-en-translation-overlay/README.md

 >**Note**: Application might still work on platforms other than Windows, but they haven't been tested yet and there might be some platform specific issues.

 ## Setup
-I recommend creating a Virtual Environment for this project.
+I highly recommend creating a Virtual Environment for this project.
+If you don't know how create and use one, you can find read about it [here](https://www.geeksforgeeks.org/create-virtual-environment-using-venv-python/).

 Before installing dependencies from requirements.txt you should install [PyTorch](https://pytorch.org/get-started/locally/#start-locally) and [PaddlePaddle](https://www.paddlepaddle.org.cn/en/install/quick?docurl=/documentation/docs/en/develop/install/pip/windows-pip_en.html) libraries manually.

 If you want to use it with NVIDIA GPU you'll have to install CUDA Toolkit.